-By the early 1970s the U.S. government was anxious to find some use for its surplus of nuclear bombs.
+By the late 1960s the U.S. government was anxious to find some use for its surplus of nuclear bombs.
 Its friends in the petroleum industry had the answer: explode them underground to release natural gas!
 It would be a lot faster and cheaper than drilling.

-On May 17, 1973, that's what the U.S. government did.
-Three 30-kiloton atomic bombs were blown up here, simultaneously, a little over a mile underground.
+On September 10, 1969, that's what the U.S. government did.
+A 40-kiloton atomic bomb was blown up here, a little over a mile underground.
 The explosions released lots of natural gas -- but it was too radioactive to ever be used.

 The project was abandoned, the shaft was sealed with cement, and a concrete marker and plaque now mark this remote site.